My child has

 A cleft lip is an opening in the upper lip, usually just below the nose.
 A cleft palate is an opening in the roof of the mouth (hard palate) or in the soft tissue at the back of the mouth (soft palate).
 In the majority of cases, a cleft lip and cleft palate occur together.

 To ensure your child's comfort, your doctor will recommend the appropriate anesthesia for your child.
-To close a cleft lip, an incision on either side of the cleft creates a flap that is then drawn together with stiches.
+To close a cleft lip, an incision on either side of the cleft creates a flap that is then drawn together with stitches.
 To close a cleft palate, the surgical team creates a flap and that allows for the rebuilding of the tissue, bone, and muscle of the palate.
-The flap is then closed with stiches.
+The flap is then closed with stitches.
 It is important to note that because of a child's continued growth and development, additional procedures may be necessary.

 The extent of surgery depends on whether the child has a cleft lip, palate or both.
 Having a cleft lip doesn't mean he or she will also have a cleft palate.
 The cleft lip and cleft palate are formed at two different stages of pregnancies.
 In order to fix the cleft lip children usually will have surgery at 3 to 6 months.
 A second surgery may be needed, but that depends on if one or two sides are affected.